nevarsin/nevarsin.github.io/_posts/2019-12-03-raspberry-router.markdown

 With Linux you don't need to install anything beforehand and usb_modeswitch should immediately set the modem to... well... modem mode.

 In my case, however, I got a kernel panic when usb_modeswitch kicked in.
-A little workaround was needed: I explained it here
+A little workaround was needed: <a href="/usbmodeswitch-panic/">I explained it here</a>

 ## Firewall configuration
 We need to install some packages